Identity threat detection and response: Functionalities

 ITDR enhances identity and access management (IAM) by adding detection and response capabilities.
 It provides visibility into potential credential misuse and abuse of privileges.
 ITDR also finds gaps left by IAM and privileged access management (PAM) systems.
 ITDR requires monitoring identity systems for misuse and compromise.
 It uses lower latency detections than general security systems.
 ITDR involves coordination between IAM and security teams.

 ITDR uses the MITRE ATT&CK framework against known attack vectors.
 It combines foundational IAM controls like multi-factor authentication with monitoring.
 ITDR prevents compromise of admin accounts and credentials.
 It modernizes infrastructure through standards like OAuth 2.0.

 Organizations adopt ITDR to complement IAM and endpoint detection and response.
 ITDR specifically monitors identity systems and user activity logs for attacks.
 It can isolate affected systems and gather forensic data.
 Adoption requires budget, training, and buy-in.
 Organizations can start with IAM fundamentals like multi-factor authentication and role-based access control.

 ITDR tools can find misconfigurations in Active Directory.
 Strategies can update firewalls, intrusion systems, and security apps.
 ITDR integrates with SIEM tools for threat monitoring and automated response.
 An ITDR incident response plan handles compromised credentials and privilege escalation.
 Awareness training teaches users to spot identity-based attacks.

 History

 ITDR emerged as a distinct cybersecurity segment in 2022.
-The term was coined by Gartner.
+In recent years the increase of remote workers and shift to cloud-based workflows has centralized identity as a focal point for attackers, leading to the concept of "identity is the new perimeter".
+In practice, this reflects a shift from traditional network-based security models, where firewalls and VPNs defined a trusted boundary—to environments where user credentials, access tokens, and authentication sessions have become the primary targets for unauthorized access.
+Identity threat detection and response as a term was coined by Gartner but is now commonly used by many security vendors.